23 Jul 2016

 Minimalist Photo: 1

-A Minimalist Photo of two balloons in the sky shot by Samsung Galaxy S6 Mobile Phone
+Minimalist Photography: A Photo of two balloons in the sky shot by Samsung Galaxy S6 Mobile Phone

 Photo By © Prakash Ghai